thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 ## Create a custom calendar

+Before you create your custom calendar, you must enable the custom calendar feature for your ThoughtSpot cluster.

 ### Enabling the custom calendar feature

-To enable the custom calendar feature for your ThoughtSpot cluster, do the following:
+To enable the custom calendar feature for your cluster, do the following:

 1. SSH into your ThoughtSpot cluster as admin.